 - A. A personal illness, injury or medical disability that prevents the employee from performing their job, or personal medical or dental appointments, and for reasons allowed under the Minimum Wage Requirements and Labor Standards, RCW 49.46.210. - B. Care of family members as allowed under RCW 49.46.210 and as required by the Family Care Act, WAC 296-130.
-Family members includes biological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or a person who stood in loco parentis when the employee was a minor child; sibling, spouse, registered domestic partner as defined by RCW 26.60.020 and RCW 26.60.030, grandparent, grandchild, or child, regardless of age or dependency status, including a biological, adopted or foster child, step child, or a child to who the employee stands in loco parentis, is a legal guardian, or is a de facto parent. - C. A death of any relative that requires the employee's absence from work.
-Relatives are defined for this purpose as spouse, significant other, registered domestic partner, son, daughter, grandchild, foster child, son-in-law, daughter-in-law, grandparent, parent, brother, sister, aunt, uncle, niece, nephew, first cousin, brother-in-law, sister-in-law, and corresponding relatives of employee's spouse, significant other or registered domestic partner. - D. In accordance with RCW 49.46.120, when an employee's place of business has been closed by order of a public health official for any health-related reason, or when an employee's child's school or place of care has been closed for such a reason.
+Family members includes biological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or a person who stood in loco parentis when the employee was a child; sibling, spouse, registered domestic partner as defined by RCW 26.60.020 and RCW 26.60.030, grandparent, grandchild, or child, regardless of age or dependency status, including a biological, adopted or foster child, step child, a child's spouse, or a child to who the employee stands in loco parentis, is a legal guardian, or is a de facto parent, and any individual who regularly resides in the employee's home or where the relationship creates an expectation that the employee care for the person and the individual depends on the employee for care.
+It does not include an individual who simply resides in the same home with no expectation that the employee care for the individual.

+- C. A death of any relative that requires the employee's absence from work.
+Relatives are defined for this purpose as spouse, significant other, registered domestic partner, child, grandchild, foster child, child's spouse, grandparent, parent, sibling, aunt, uncle, pibling, niece, nephew, nibling, first cousin, sibling-in-law, and corresponding relatives of employee's spouse, significant other or registered domestic partner. - D. In accordance with RCW 49.46.210, when an employee's place of business has been closed by order of a public health official for any health-related reason, or when an employee's child's school or place of care has been closed for such a health-related reason or after the declaration of an emergency by a local or state government or agency, or by the federal government.
 Health-related reason, as defined in WAC 296-128-600(8), means a serious health concern that could result in bodily injury or exposure to an infectious agent, biological toxin, or hazardous material.
-Health-related reasons do not include closure for inclement weather.

-- E. Childcare or eldercare emergencies.
-Use of sick leave and vacation leave for emergency childcare is limited to a combined maximum of four (4) days per calendar year. - F. To make arrangements for extended care for a family member under the age of eighteen (18) who has a health condition that requires treatment or supervision. - G. Preventive health care appointments of family members, significant others, household members, and registered domestic partners when the presence of the employee is required.
-A household member is defined as persons who reside in the same household who have reciprocal duties to and do provide financial support to one another.
-This term does not include persons sharing the same house when the living style is primarily that of a dormitory or commune.
-Significant other is defined as a person to whom the employee is currently in an intimate or dating relationship. - H. When an employee is absent from work to be with members of the employee's household or significant other, as defined in Article 14.2 G above, who experience an illness or injury. - I. Leave for Military Family Leave as required by RCW 49.77 and in accordance with Article 18.13. - J. Leave for Domestic Violence Leave as required by RCW 49.76.
+Health-related reasons do not include closure for inclement weather. - E. Childcare or eldercare emergencies.
+Use of sick leave and vacation leave for emergency childcare is limited to a combined maximum of four (4) days per calendar year. - F. To make arrangements for extended care for a family member under the age of eighteen (18) who has a health condition that requires treatment or supervision. - G. Preventive health care appointments of family members, as defined in 14.2 B, when the presence of the employee is required. - H. Leave for Military Family Leave as required by RCW 49.77 and in accordance with Article 18.13. - I. Leave for Domestic Violence Leave as required by RCW 49.76.